 Devold Marine Sweater – This sweater is knitted from worsted yarns, with a tight smooth knit.
 The smooth surface turns most of the rain, and the tight dense fabric resists wind.
 The wool absorbs moisture from perspiration or rain on the inside, keeping the body from getting clammy, moving the moisture to the outside.
 The fine air spaces in the sweater provide significant insulation, although less than in the Islender.
 This sweater is practical for heavy outdoor use without other rain gear, and with its smooth surface which does not readily snag, as a work sweater.
 The Marine sweater have a very fine yarn and an unusually tight knit, presenting a very high development of the style.
 This type of sweater has been used for many years by the fishermen and seamen on the coasts of North West Europe, from Brittany around Britain to Norway.

-Wool Underwear – We offer two types of wool underwear, a thicker type knitted from an 80% wool/20% nylon yarn, the black underwear from Stanfield’s, and a thinner type knitted from a 95% Merino wool/5% nylon yarn from Devold.
+Wool Underwear – We offer three types of wool underwear, a thicker type knitted from an 80% wool/20% nylon yarn, the black underwear from Stanfield’s, a thinner type knitted from 100% Merino wool from Stanfield’s and a 95% Merino wool/5% nylon yarn from Devold.
 Each uses a fine soft wool for comfort, and either gives the reliable warmth of wool, keeping the skin dry, and providing warmth even when the wool gets wet.
 In layering against cold, the most effective layer is the first layer of wool underwear.
-The Expedition Zip Polo is a lightweight garment knitted in two layers which can be worn either as an inner layer or lightweight sweater.

 Wool Socks – We offer wool socks from J.B.
 Fields, Devold and Lothlorian.
 Foot comfort is essential in any extended outdoor activity.
 Wool socks provide warmth, and most importantly, keep the skin on the feet from getting wet and clammy.
 The natural resilience of the wool provides cushioning against point pressure, helping to reduce problems such as blisters.
 Socks are subject to more abrasion and wear than most clothing, and synthetic material such as nylon or lycra is often blended with wool to reinforce the sock yarn.
 Modern spinning and knitting techniques enable these blended yarns to not compromise the quality or comfort of the socks.
 The Devold Nansen Socks are unusually dense for wool socks, for excellent cushioning.